awsdocs/aws-lambda-developer-guide/doc_source/troubleshooting-deployment.md

 **Error:** *Unable to find method 'handleRequest' in type 'Function\.Handler' from assembly 'Function'*

 The name of the handler method in your function's handler configuration doesn't match your code\.
 Each runtime defines a naming convention for handlers, such as *filename*\.*methodname*\.
-The handler is the method in your function's code that the runtime executes when your function is invoked\.
+The handler is the method in your function's code that the runtime runs when your function is invoked\.

 For some languages, Lambda provides a library with an interface that expects a handler method to have a specific name\.
 For details about handler naming for each language, see the following topics\.
 + [Building Lambda functions with Node\.js](lambda-nodejs.md)